 But what really protects the gut (and is destroyed by alcohol) is the amino acid glutamine.

 Having a teaspoon (5 grams) of glutamine powder in a glass of water before you go to sleep makes a big difference.
 Glutamine directly nourishes and helps protect gut mucosal cells.

-Secondly, during the liver’s detoxification of alcohol a toxin called acetaldehyde is created, which is what gives you many of the classic symptoms of a hangover.
+During the liver’s detoxification of alcohol a toxin called acetaldehyde is created, which is what gives you many of the classic symptoms of a hangover.
 One measurable effect of curcumin, the active ingredient in turmeric is its ability to detoxify alcohol.
-In a study giving people a measured amount of alcohol, after which they either drank mineral water or were given a modest dose of Theracurmin (a water soluble form of curcumin) the supplement cut the level of acetaldehyde by about a third, compared to drinking mineral water.
-I would recommend both –curcumin and drinking water.)
+In a study giving people a measured amount of alcohol, after which they either drank mineral water or were given a modest dose of Theracurmin (a water soluble form of curcumin).
+The supplement cut the level of acetaldehyde by about a third, compared to drinking mineral water.
+I would recommend both –curcumin and drinking water.
 Double the dose and you could reasonably expect to half acetyldehyde levels and hangover symptoms.
 What’s more, curcumin has recently been shown to protect the liver and reduce the risk of fatty liver disease.